Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

+\textbf{Data Security, Privacy, and Safety Monitoring.} $\;$ The conversational agent underwent institutional IT security review to ensure HIPAA compliance.
+The system and all data were hosted within a secure, HIPAA-compliant AWS account with encryption and role-based access controls.
+Audio recordings and transcripts were treated as Protected Health Information (PHI), as unique patient narratives could potentially identify individuals despite removal of standard identifiers.
+For participant safety, both the consent process and the conversational agent explicitly informed participants that transcripts would not receive immediate clinical review.
+A study team member reviewed all agent transcripts within 24 hours for safety concerns (e.g., homicidal or suicidal ideation).
+When consensus adjudication (Section~\ref{subsec:symptom_elicitation}) identified clinically relevant information in agent transcripts that was absent from clinician interviews, the reviewing neurologist contacted the treating clinician to ensure appropriate clinical follow-up.

 \textbf{Participants.} $\;$ Adults with suspected ADRD were recruited from a large urban cognitive neurology clinic.
-The first five participants completed initial pilot interviews but were excluded from analysis due to substantial design modifications during the early development phase.
+Inclusion criteria only required sufficient hearing and speech ability to participate in spoken interviews, including participants who used functional hearing aids.
+Of the initial 35 participants who were interviewed by the conversational agent, data from first 5 were not included in the final analyses as explained above (Section~\ref{subsubsec:quation_design}).
 The next thirty participants (Table \ref{tab:participant}) were included in the analysis.
-Twenty-four participants had recorded clinician interviews available for comparative symptom analysis (five participants rescheduled their clinician appointments without study team notification, preventing recording; one participant was excluded because their clinician was not blinded to the agent interview responses).
 Eighteen participants attended the session with an informant (typically a spouse or adult child) who could provide supplemental information.
 All participants who could not completely live independently due to cognitive difficulties had an informant present.
-Inclusion criteria required sufficient hearing and speech ability to participate in spoken interviews, including participants who used functional hearing aids.